What does Detected as spam mean?

 You, as a Zendesk Support customer, can participate in the process also just by recovering an email from your suspended queue.
 Doing this sends a coded message back to Cloudmark letting them know that you believe the email to be legitimate.
 Depending on the cause for the spam rating this can resolve the issue for you over time, often just after a few recoveries.
 This allows for better results through dynamic analysis.

 A sudden increase in suspended tickets for being detected as spam can cause you to feel that something has changed on Zendesk Support's side.
-While Cloudmark is a self-correcting mechanism its ratings can also change quickly to account for a number of factors that might be beyond your control.
+While Cloudmark is a self-correcting mechanism its ratings can also change quickly to account for several factors that might be beyond your control.

 A common question, particularly in a forwarding situation, is "Why doesn't Gmail recognize it as spam, but you do?"
 Gmail's algorithms are among the best in the world and are somewhat customized just to your usage patterns.
 They are designed to be permissive, particularly to emails that you have responded to from within that account, which is a thing that Cloudmark can not possibly know as there is a more tenuous relationship between the sender, your forwarding domain, and Zendesk Support, as well as Cloudmark's ability to document those historical relationships.